Mexican Street Corn Chicken Chili

 - Add the corn.
 Stir in the corn, chopped chicken, sour cream, cheese, and lime juice.

-Get the Full (Printable) Mexican Street Corn Chicken Chili Recipe Below
+Get the Full (Printable) Mexican Street Corn Chicken Chili Recipe Below.
+Enjoy!

-How Can I Thicken My White Chicken Chili?
+How Can I Thicken My Mexican Chili Recipe?

 It’s best to thicken chicken chili with cornstarch.